Search for nonresonant new physics signals in high-mass dilepton events produced in association with b-tagged jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection

-In both the dielectron and dimuon channels, the events are divided into two categories based on the lepton $\abs{\eta}$~\cite{CMS:2021ctt}.
+In both the $\Pe\Pe$ and $\PGm\PGm$ channels, the events are divided into two categories based on the lepton $\abs{\eta}$~\cite{CMS:2021ctt}.
 This increases the sensitivity of the analysis by including the differences in lepton reconstruction performance and background levels between the central and forward parts of the detector.
 The ``barrel-barrel'' (BB) category is defined as both leptons having $\abs{\eta} < 1.44\,(1.20)$ for electrons (muons).
 The ``barrel-endcap'' (BE) category contains events where at least one electron (muon) has $\abs{\eta} > 1.56\,(1.20)$.
-As the background from jets misreconstructed as electrons is large in the endcaps of the detector, events where both electrons have $\abs{\eta} > 1.56$ are rejected in the dielectron channel.
+Events with both leptons in the endcap (EE) are included in the BE category in the $\PGm\PGm$ channel, whereas such events in the $\Pe\Pe$ channel are rejected owing to a higher contribution of background in this channel.
 The events are then sorted into final state categories for zero \PQb-tagged jets (``0\PQb''), exactly one \PQb-tagged jet (``1\PQb''), and two or more \PQb-tagged jets (``2\PQb'').
+The \mll distributions are further divided into analysis bins according to the \PQb-tagged jet final states.
+Since the signal sensitivity depends on the binning, a dedicated study is performed to establish the optimal choice.
+For the 0\PQb and 1\PQb final states, the lower bin edges are set at 200, 300, 400, 500, 700, 1100, and 1900\GeV, with an overflow bin above 1900\GeV.
+For the 2\PQb final state, the lower bin edges are set at 200, 400, 600, and 900\GeV, with an overflow bin above 900\GeV.
+For the \bbll signal, the binning is the same as for the \bsll signal, except that the first bin starts at 300\GeV instead of 200\GeV.

+In the 1\PQb and 2\PQb final states, the dominant source of SM background arises from \ttbar production.
+To suppress this background, a deep neural network (DNN) based selection is used.
+The network is implemented using the \textsc{PyTorch} framework and trained separately for the $\Pe\Pe$ and $\PGm\PGm$ channels, and for each data-taking year, using variables where signal and background show significant differences, such as lepton and \PQb-tagged jet kinematic distributions, \ptmiss, the minimum invariant mass of a lepton and a \PQb-tagged jet, and the minimum 3D angle between the leading lepton and a \PQb-tagged jet.
+The network is trained using one representative \bbll signal sample ($\Lambda = 6\TeV$), and it was verified that the discriminating power does not degrade when it is applied to other signal models.